JacobDChamberlain/Shreddit/README.md

 # Welcome to Shreddit!

 [Shreddit](https://shreddittt.herokuapp.com/) is a MVP clone of reddit.com, with a focus on shred-metal guitar music.
 Users can get the latest info on the world of shred-guitar here, share updates on your favorite guitarists, post videos and images, plug your own music, and tell other users why you think their favorite band's older stuff was better.
-Users can join Communities focused on various topics, and Post their thoughts.
+Users can create Communities focused on various topics, and Post their thoughts.

 ## Git 'cha Pull